This version of the kit deprecated the use of connex in favour of the SDK.

 /*

-- A valid thor connection
+- All hooks require a valid thor connection

-- Appropriate network configuration
+- Appropriate network configuration must be set

-- Valid input parameters where applicable
+- Valid input parameters must be provided

 */